 Ensuring that new drivers are using sat navs safely is crucial.
 Today, road collisions cause a quarter of all deaths amongst 15–19-year-olds; the biggest killer of young people.
-The changes being made to driving tests, such as the inclusion of sat navs, are all aimed at reducing the number of road collisions, taking into account the way in which we drive in 2017.
+The inclusion of sat navs in driving tests aims to reducing the number of road collisions, taking into account the way we drive today.

-From December 4th, car driving tests in England, Scotland and Wales will change.
-From this date, sat navs will be included in the majority of tests.
-They’ll be used during the independent driving section of the practical test.
+80% of candidates in England, Scotland and Wales will use a sat nav on their test.
+They’ll feature during the independent driving section of the practical test.
 During this section, candidates will need to follow directions from a sat nav.
 You won’t be able to bring your own sat nav—this will be provided by the examiner, who will also set the device up.

 This section of the test will last for 20 minutes.
 Four in every five tests will involve the use of a sat nav; in the remaining fifth of tests, drivers will have to follow traffic signs instead.

-As well as the introduction of sat navs, there are several other key changes to driving tests that will come into force this December.
+As well as the introduction of sat navs, there were several other key changes to driving tests that came into force in December 2017.
 They include:

-For the full details, check out our guide to the new driving test changes.
+For the full details, check out our guide to the driving test changes.

-If your test takes place on or after December 4th, then you will need to take your test under the new rules—but there’s no need to worry.
+With the test changes now in force, you will need to take your test under the new rules—but there’s no need to worry.

 PassMeFast’s range of intensive driving courses gives you a great chance of passing first time.
 We offer manual and automatic driving lessons, cover a wide range of practical test centres, and have high pass rates.